 Even if you meet the requirements for joint replacement surgery, here are three key questions to ask yourself.

 - Could more conservative treatment work?
 Joint replacement is a common, effective, and relatively safe procedure.
 But it does have risks and full recovery takes months.
 Make sure that you've tried all of the nonsurgical treatments available first.

 - Do you have help at home?
 It may be difficult to recover from joint surgery alone.
 For at least a few weeks, you'll likely need some assistance getting dressed, preparing food, changing your bandages, and moving around.
 If you don't have family or close friends who can help, see if there's a rehab facility where you could recover.

-Are you committed to making changes?
+- Are you committed to making changes?
 For a good result with joint replacement surgery, you need to commit yourself to hard work in the months before and the months after surgery.
-You may need to improve your lifestyle, eat healthier, lose weight, and exercise more.
+You may need to improve your lifestyle, eat healthier, quit smoking, lose weight, and exercise more.

 "I tell people that when it comes to a successful joint implant, 10% of the success lies with the surgeon, 10% with the surgery, and 10% with the physical therapist," Nayfeh tells WebMD.
 "The rest is up to the patient.
 If they don't work at recovery, they don't get better."